 Cancer Only Cover is an insurance policy that will pay out should you contract a certain type of cancer.
-The cancer definition is the exact same one as can be found on a Serious Illness policy.
+The cancer definition is the same one as can be found on a Serious Illness policy.
 This gives you the peace of mind that a cancer claim payable under a Critical Illness policy will also be met on a Cancer Only policy.

 Okay, so why not buy Serious Illness Cover instead?

-Cancer Only Cover is available even if you have been refused Serious Illness, or you think you would be refused Serious Illness due to a pre-existing health condition.
+Cancer Only Cover is available even if you have been refused Serious Illness, or you think you would be refused Serious Illness protection due to a pre-existing health condition.
 This includes people with a medical history of:

 • Heart attacks.